zou-zhiyi/scTrans/README.md

 # scTrans
-This is a single cell transformer-based cell type annotation method, leveraging non-zero expressed gene via sparse attention.
+This is a single cell transformer-based cell type annotation method.

 ## Requirements
 + Python >= 3.7